emeka/emeka.github.com/_posts/2013-04-05-soop-service-oriented-operation-and-provisioning-part1.md

 teams.
 Part three will present some thoughts about the model and will propose some improvements.

 It is important to make a clear distinction between the model and its implementations.
 No implementation can save a flawed model but a good model can be implemented in many ways.
+This model is far from perfect but is a first step in the right direction.

 The Objective
 =============

-Our objective were to reduce the *cycle time* between business requirements and delivery to customers.
+Our objective were to reduce the *cycle time* between business requirements and product delivery to customers.
 Here we use the concept of cycle time as described in [\[1, p.
 62\]][2], where time is the universal currency:

 *"Everything that goes wrong in a process shows up as a time delay.
 Defects add delay.
 Complexity slows things down.
 Low productivity shows up as taking more time.
 Change intolerance makes